Georgetown University Law Center,

-Emily also practices in the area of export finance, serving as outside counsel to the U.S. Export-Import Bank.
-She has successfully closed corporate, asset-backed, and small project financings, supporting American exports to and financings in Morocco, Gabon, Nigeria, Turkey, and Mexico, among other countries.
+In addition, Emily practices in the area of export finance, serving as outside counsel to the U.S. Export-Import Bank.
+She has successfully closed corporate, asset-backed, and small project financings, supporting American exports to and financings in Morocco, Gabon, Nigeria, Turkey and Mexico, among other countries.